pushandplay/cordova-plugin-apprate/README.md

 | storeAppURL.blackberry | String | null | application URL in AppWorld |
 | storeAppURL.windows8 | String | null | application URL in WindowsStore |
 | customLocale | Object | null | custom locale object |

+### reviewType.ios Enum
+- 'AppStoreReview' - Open the store within the app.
+Use this option as an alternative to inAppReview to avoid the rate action from [doing nothing](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview)
+- 'InAppReview' - Write review directly in your application (iOS 10.3+), limit of 3 prompts per year.
+Fallback to 'AppStoreReview' for other iOS versions
+- 'InAppBrowser' - Open the store using the `openUrl` preference (defaults to InAppBrowser).
+Be advised that WKWebView might not open the app store links

 ## Examples